ilyass-ouzzou/hero-story-generator/README.md

 # 🎭 AI-Powered Hero Story Generator

 ## 🚀 Project Overview
 An advanced AI application that transforms simple character descriptions into complete storytelling experiences with narrative, visuals, and audio.
-Built with **Google Gemini 2.0**, **ElevenLabs TTS**, and **FastAPI**.
+Built with **Google Gemini 2.0**, **ElevenLabs TTS**, and **FastAPI** for backend.

 ## 🎯 Core Innovation